TritonDataCenter/sdc-docker/docs/api/divergence.md

 ## Images and private registries

-SDC Docker supports the integration with Docker Hub and third party registries through Docker's Registry v1 API.
+SDC Docker supports the integration with Docker Hub and third party registries through Docker's Registry v1 and v2 API.
 The use of the short or long Image ID may not uniquely identify an image if images of the same ID exist in more than one repo.
-To work around this Registry v1 API limitation in such rare case, use the repo, image and tag name in the image management API methods (e.g. `docker pull`, `docker inspect`) instead of the Image ID.
+To work around this Registry API limitation in such rare case, use the repo, image and tag name in the image management API methods (e.g. `docker pull`, `docker inspect`) instead of the Image ID.